* Congolese official says 200 dead, many injured

 * Defence Minister blames blasts on fire in arms depot

-* Xinhua says three Chinese killed in blast (Adds details from morgue, hospital)
+* Xinhua says three Chinese killed in blast (Recasts with new toll, adds defence minister)

 By Christian Tsoumou and Jonny Hogg

-BRAZZAVILLE/KINSHASA, March 4 (Reuters) - Around 200 people were killed on Sunday when an arms dump exploded in Brazzaville, ripping apart a nearby neighbourhood in the Congo Republic’s capital, medical and local authorities said.
+BRAZZAVILLE/KINSHASA, March 4 (Reuters) - Around 200 people were killed on Sunday when an arms dump exploded in Brazzaville, capital of the Congo Republic, a senior official in the presidency said, citing hospital sources.

-Around 200 more were injured by the blasts which rocked the riverside capital around 8 a.m.
-(0700 GMT), flattening houses near the scene and sending a plume of smoke high above the city.
+Hundreds more were injured by the blasts which rocked the riverside capital of the oil-producing nation early in the day, flattening houses near the scene and sending a plume of smoke high above the city.

 “I saw someone being carried to hospital with their intestines hanging out.
 They had been hit by a shell,” one witness told Reuters as he was leaving the blast zone.

-Congolese television earlier showed pictures of panic-stricken residents on nearby streets as the injured were rushed to hospital or received first aid on the spot.
+Congolese television showed pictures of panic-stricken people on the streets of nearby neighbourhoods.
+There were also images of many injured people being rushed to hospital or being given first aid on the street.

-Mass in Brazzaville’s cathedral about 4 km (2.5 miles) away was abandoned as the building shook.
+Mass in Brazzaville’s cathedral, about 4 kms (2.5 miles) away, was cut short as the building shook.

-Oil-producing Congo Republic has suffered coups and a civil war since independence from France in 1960.
-However it has remained largely peaceful since President Denis Sassou-Nguesso took power in a coup in 1997.
+Congo Republic has suffered coups and a civil war since independence from France.
+It has been mostly peaceful, however, since President Denis Sassou-Nguesso took power in a coup in 1997.

-Presidential adviser Bangana said Sassou-Nguesso had not been injured by the explosions.
+Bangana, from the president’s office, said Sassou-Nguesso was not hurt by the explosions.
 (Additional reporting by George Fominyen in Dakar; Writing by David Lewis; Editing by Ben Harding)